Khoon Ka Khoon: Plot

-The film stays close to the play, with Hamlet's dead father wanting Hamlet to punish the people responsible for his death.
-Hamlet, unwilling to believe his mother's involvement is in a quandary and pretends to be insane.
+The film stays close to the play, with Hamlet's father's ghost wanting Hamlet to punish the people responsible for his death.
+Hamlet, unwilling to believe his mother's involvement, is in a quandary and pretends to be insane.
 He has a play staged denouncing his mother and uncle.
-Gertrude drinks the poison intended for Hamlet, Hamlet kills his step-father and succumbs to the wounds received.
+Gertrude drinks the poison intended for Hamlet, while Hamlet kills his step-father and succumbs to the wounds received.